 For Visitors who are Deaf or Hard of Hearing

-Closed captioning is available on the Cannery’s film, Journey Through Time, which can be turned on by request.
-Captioning is available in both English and French.
-Other film screens do not have closed captioning, but there are attached transcripts in both English and French.
-All listening posts throughout the Cannery have transcripts in both English and French.
+Closed captioning is available on the Cannery’s film Ebb & Flow, which can be turned on by request.
+Captioning is available in English, French, Traditional Chinese, and Japanese.
+All listening posts throughout the Cannery have transcripts in both English and French (available upon request).

 The Cannery’s tours can be adapted for visitors with vision loss.
 Please ask at the front desk for details, or call us at 604-664-9009.
 We also have Braille booklets available at the front desk.